 How do you overcome these feelings and thoughts?

+The fear does lessen, though.
+When I feel afraid I remind myself of the work I’ve put in and I keep working.
 The only antidote to fear is work.
 And it won’t be easy.
 You won’t always feel good.

 Maybe you shouldn’t even aspire to feel good at all.

 Avoiding the things you really want to do with your life can make you feel good about yourself.

 Have you ever had a conversation with someone who talked about all the things they could’ve done?
 It’s almost like they give themselves credit for aspiring to do something.

 In fact, that’s exactly what we all do.
 The idea of potential is seductive because you never have to leave that fantasy.
 You’d think taking action and pursuing your life’s goals would be the ultimate feeling, but the pursuit of goals has one huge caveat — it might not work.

 When you live in Potentialville you can bask in the glory of your aspirations.
 This works for a while until you get stuck there.